MatthewBrower/matthewbrower.github.io/resume/index.md

 ---

 ## Overview
-Brand Marketer turned Data Scientist.
-5+ years experience delivering custom analysis & data products to clients in CPG/Retail.
-Expertise in interactive data visualization, data mining, and machine learning.
+- Brand Marketer turned Data Scientist
+- 5+ years experience delivering custom analysis & data products to clients in CPG/Retail
+- Expertise in interactive data visualization, data mining, and machine learning

 ***

 ## Professional Experience

 ### The J.M.
 Smucker Company (Orrville, OH)
-__Senior Data Analyst__, 2014 - Present
+__Senior Data Analyst__, _2014 - Present_

 - Created processes for the management & delivery of analytics projects for a new Advanced Analytics Center of Excellence
 - Presented findings & recommendations of analytics projects to audiences at top 10 US food retailers